zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Elan says, “I'm suffering from some side effects.”
 “To suffer from something” means to feel pain or some other negative effect of  some disease, or in this case, drug.
 A “side effect” is something that happens to your body – a negative thing that happens to your body – when you take a drug, o r undergo some kind of medical treatment.
 A side effect would be something  that is bad, but is not the same thing as what the disease or illness is.
 For e xample, you might take a drug to help you with your allergies, to help you so tha t you don't sneeze so much.

 One of the side effects of the drug you take could be drowsiness, making you sleepy.
 That could happen as a side effect.
 It's no t the main reason.
 In fact, it's not the reason at all.
-You're taking the drug but i t has that side effect on you.
+You're taking the drug but it has that side effect on you.
 It has that other thing that happens.
 That is not desi rable.

  Lucinda says, “Are they serious?” – are the side e ffects serious?
 Elan says, “No, they're not too bad.
 I was told to expect some adve rse reactions in the first weeks of the pilot study.”
 An “adverse (adverse) reaction ” is a negative result, a negative effect – once again, a term that we usuall y associate with medical treatment.
 An adverse reaction would be, when you t ake a drug and something negative happens.
 It's like a side effect.
 Usually,  I think it's a little more serious than that.
 An adverse reaction might cause your doc tor to stop giving you the drug.